irfansofyana/data-eng-zoomcamp-playground/week_1/README.md

-# README
+# Week 1 - Docker & GCP Setup

-In the first week, we learn about terraform and docker (especially docker for postgres and python).
+In the first week, we learn how to setup environment in GCP using terraform and docker (especially docker for postgres and python).

 ## Notes